namberino/digitizer/doc/network.md

 # Testing the model

 We'll run the model on the test dataset.
 We only need to use forward propagation for testing.

+# Improvements

+The model is currently quite simple.
+Here's some things we can add to this model to make it more complex and more powerful:

+- More layers
+- Regularization
+- Different gradient descent variants (like gradient descent with momentum, might yield better optimization)